emqx/cloud-docs/en_US/data_integration/microsoft_sql_server.md

 # Ingest MQTT Data into Microsoft SQL Server

 [SQL Server](https://www.microsoft.com/en-us/sql-server/) is one of the leading relational commercial database solutions, widely used in enterprises and organizations of various sizes and types.
-EMQX Cloud supports integration with SQL Server, enabling you to save MQTT messages and client events to SQL Server.
+EMQX Platform supports integration with SQL Server, enabling you to save MQTT messages and client events to SQL Server.
 This facilitates the construction of complex data pipelines and analytical processes for data management and analysis, or for managing device connections and integrating with other enterprise systems such as ERP, CRM, and BI.

-This page provides a detailed overview of the data integration between EMQX Cloud and Microsoft SQL Server with practical instructions on creating and validating the data integration.
+This page provides a detailed overview of the data integration between EMQX Platform and Microsoft SQL Server with practical instructions on creating and validating the data integration.

 ## How It Works

-Microsoft SQL Server data integration is an out-of-the-box feature in EMQX Cloud, combining EMQX Cloud's device connectivity and message transmission capabilities with the powerful data storage capabilities of Microsoft SQL Server.
+Microsoft SQL Server data integration is an out-of-the-box feature in EMQX Platform, combining EMQX Platform's device connectivity and message transmission capabilities with the powerful data storage capabilities of Microsoft SQL Server.
 Through the built-in [rule engine](./rules.md) component, you can store MQTT messages and client events in Microsoft SQL Server.
 Additionally, events can trigger updates or deletions of data within Microsoft SQL Server, enabling the recording of information such as device online status and connection history.
-This integration simplifies the process of ingesting data from EMQX Cloud to SQL Server for storage and management, eliminating the need for complex coding.
+This integration simplifies the process of ingesting data from EMQX Platform to SQL Server for storage and management, eliminating the need for complex coding.

 The diagram below illustrates a typical architecture of data integration between EMQX and SQL Server: